RetroDECK/ES-DE/FAQ-ANDROID.md

 ## Will I lose any settings or data when upgrading to a new release?

-No, you will not lose any settings or data when you upgrade.
-Just download the latest version and sideload it on your device to apply the update.
+No, you will not lose any settings or data when you upgrade, everything will stay intact.

 ## Why do I get a "There was a problem parsing the package" error when I attempt to install ES-DE?